Pisco, Peru: Independence of Peru

 In 1820, the Liberating Expedition arrived in Pisco under the command of José de San Martín and Bernardo O'Higgins Riquelme, disembarking in the Bay of Paracas, where the first flag and the first national emblem of Peru were created.
 In 1832, the Peruvian Congress ordered by law that the city of Lima would receive the title of "Villa y Puerto de la Independencia", extending this qualification to both the town and the riverbank population.
-In 1868 the "town of Pisco" was designated capital of the new province of Chincha, and in 1898 it was elevated to the rank of "city".
-In 1947, the historian pisqueño Mamerto Castillo Negrón said that Pisco had received two additions in its history that granted it honors worthy of merit, the first being "Villa and Puerto de la Independencia" and second, its recognition as a provincial capital.
+In 1868, the "town of Pisco" was designated capital of the new province of Chincha, and in 1898 it was elevated to the rank of "city".
+In 1947, the historian pisqueño Mamerto Castillo Negrón said that Pisco had received two additions in its history that granted it honors worthy of merit, the first being "Villa and Puerto de la Independencia" and the second, its recognition as a provincial capital.

 2007 earthquake

-The city was very near the center of the devastating 8.0-magnitude earthquake which struck south central Peru on Wednesday 15 August 2007.
-Media officials reported that 80% of the city was destroyed, including the central San Clemente Cathedral of Pisco, located in Plaza de Armas in which mass was taking place at the time of the earthquake.
+The city was very near the center of the devastating 8.0-magnitude earthquake that struck southern Peru on Wednesday, 15 August 2007.
+Media officials reported that 80% of the city was destroyed, including the central San Clemente Cathedral of Pisco, located in Plaza de Armas, in which mass was taking place at the time of the earthquake.
 The resulting dead account for a reported 30 percent of the total fatalities caused by the earthquake.
-Several hundred more were killed throughout the city Several years on, the city is still recovering from the damage done during the earthquake.
+Several hundred more were killed throughout the city.
+Several years on, the city is still recovering from the damage done during the earthquake.